Malaysia: Where to Stay in Kuala Lumpur

 Kuala Lumpur City Centre is clean, modern, and wonderfully central.

-Previously, in KLCC, I’ve stayed at the wonderful The Intercontinental (my darling late husband’s favourite hotel) and alternatively, when not quite needing a five-star treatment, I’ve also really enjoyed staying at the Holiday Inn Express for its location in Bukit Bintang: KL’s entertainment district.
+Previously, in KLCC, I’ve stayed at the wonderful The Intercontinental (my darling late husband’s favourite hotel) and alternatively, when not quite needing a five-star treatment and deciding to stay outside the KLCC area, I’ve also enjoyed staying at the Holiday Inn Express for its location in Bukit Bintang which is in KL’s entertainment district.

 Occasionally, if I’m planning a longer and more relaxed stay in KL, I’ll opt to stay a bit further outside the city to get even more value for my currency against the Malaysian Ringgit at what used to be called the Holiday Inn Glenmarie Resort.
-It’s now known as the Hilton Shah Alam Glenmarie and from past experience I’d highly recommend this fabulous luxury resort to you.
+It’s now known as the Hilton Shah Alam Glenmarie and has reopened in March 2026 after a fabulous refurbishment.
+From past experience I’d highly recommend this fabulous and relaxing luxury resort to you.

-Here are my suggestions on where to stay in KLCC.
+Here are my suggestions on where to stay in Kuala Lumpur City Centre.

 WHERE TO STAY IN KL BUKIT BINTANG